Showing all 15 results

 Excellent Compression And Recovery

-Foam/sponge rubber exhibits excellent compression and recovery properties, allowing it to compress under pressure and quickly regain its original shape after release.
+Foam/sponge rubber exhibits excellent compression and recovery properties.
+So it can compress under pressure and quickly regain its original shape after release.

 Thermal And Acoustic Insulation

-Foam/sponge rubber profiles offer inherent thermal and acoustic insulation properties, reducing heat transfer and sound transmission.
+Foam/sponge rubber profiles offer inherent thermal and acoustic insulation properties.
+It can reduce heat transfer and sound transmission.

 Flexibility And Conformability

-Foam/sponge rubber profiles are highly flexible and conform to irregular surfaces or contours, ensuring proper fit and sealing.
+Foam/sponge rubber profiles are highly flexible and conform to irregular surfaces or contours.
+It can ensure proper fit and sealing.

 Resistance to Moisture And Chemicals

-Foam/sponge rubber exhibits resistance to moisture, water absorption, and certain chemicals, making it suitable for humid or wet environments and contact with certain substances.
+Foam/sponge rubber exhibits resistance to moisture, water absorption, and certain chemicals.
+It is suitable for humid or wet environments and contact with certain substances.

 Applications of Foam/Sponge Rubber Extrusion